Official websites use .gov

 Vascular diseases driven by genetic alterations and COVID infection

 The study and management of diseases with unknown vascular phenotypes is challenging.
-Given the importance of the vascular network to every organ system, understanding the extent and severity of vascular complications is necessary in order to develop effective treatments.
+Given the importance of the vascular network for every organ system, understanding the extent and severity of vascular complications is necessary to develop effective treatments.
 Monogenic vascular diseases are characterized by a single genetic mutation, which can have deleterious effects on protein structure, function, or synthesis, and can be associated with severe complications, with high mortality and morbidity rates.
 While each individual disease is rare, these diseases can encompass a wide array of vascular phenotypes affecting any part of the body.
 Infectious diseases are another pathway for vascular complications, which can either manifest directly by viral/bacterial infection of the endothelial lining or indirectly as a result of damage triggered by inflammatory responses to the pathogen.

 For this project, we aim to develop multi-modal NIRS assessment methods that are sensitive to the hemodynamic impairments of two patient cohorts: (1) patients with rare monogenic vascular disease; and (2) patients recovering from COVID-19.
-This consists of the selection of both the appropriate optical modality and measurement challenge to characterize the afflicted area.
+The project consists of the selection of both the appropriate optical modality and measurement to characterize the afflicted area.
 Our goal is to perform comprehensive clinical evaluations of patients recruited into the study, in order to better understand the disease pathology, heterogeneity of symptoms within the disease population, and progression of the various, rare vascular diseases over time.
 In collaboration with Manfred Boehm, three specific disease cohorts will be explored: ACDC (arterial calcification due to deficiency in the enzyme CD73), CADASIL (cerebral autosomal dominant arteriopathy and leukoencephalopathy), and COVID-19.

 NCT03538639 – Vascular Disease Discovery Protocol